TheArturthur/CoppermindScraper/Cosmere/Vorinism.md

 Known devotaries include:

 **The Devotary of Purity** is dedicated to wholesomeness and honesty.
 Members of this devotary are expected to keep their thoughts and actions 'pure'.
 A member's talents are expected to be dedicated to purity as well, such as an artist depicting only religious topics. [[Shallan Davar\|Shallan Davar]] is a member of this devotary, by her father's choice.
 **The Devotary of Sincerity** is dedicated to seeking truth in all things.
 Members believe that there is always something to learn, and everything is subject to scrutiny, even their own religion.
 No question is rebuked.
-It is the smallest devotary.
+It is one of the smallest devotaries.
 In stark contrast to the rest of Vorinism, [[Jasnah\|Jasnah]] respects this devotary, and suggests that Shallan seek it out once she arrives home.
 **The Devotary of Insight** is not described.
 Many ardents from the Devotary of Insight are seen exchanging dulled lamps from the Palanaeum and putting infused ones in their place.
 They have a temple in Kholinar.
 **The Devotary of Denial** seems to emphasize the denial of desires to the point of asceticism.
 **The Order of Talenelat** is related to the [[Herald\|Herald]] [[Taln\|Taln]] and, likely, the attributes ascribed to him by Vorinism.
 Those dedicated to this particular devotary are said to have a dislike for theological debates.
 It is viewed by some as an order for lesser people.
 The Order of Talenelat maintains a presence in western [[Kholinar\|Kholinar]], adjacent to the temple of Talenelat. [[Dalinar Kholin\|Dalinar Kholin]] was a follower of this devotary prior to his excommunication.
 **The Devotary of the Mind** is a monastic devotary with its home at the [[Jokasha Monastery\|Jokasha Monastery]] on the western slopes of the [[Horneater Peaks\|Horneater Peaks]].
 It is devoted to historical and linguistic study, with the focus on literature.
 **The Devotary of Kelek** is a devotary with a presence in [[Urithiru\|Urithiru]].
 Their ardents will take commissions for prayers and glyphwards.
 **The Devotary of Mercy** is a devotary with a presence in [[Urithiru\|Urithiru]].
 Their ardents care for those who have trouble with their minds.
+There are likely ten Devotarys.

 ## History
 ### Origins and Old Vorinism
 Though the origins of Vorinism are lost to the [[Shadowdays\|Shadowdays]], it's known that the name "[[Almighty\|Almighty]]" was used to refer to [[Honor\|Honor]] even back during the [[Desolation\|Desolations]] -- in fact, it might predate human arrival on [[Roshar\|Roshar]], as it was used even by the [[Herald\|Heralds]] themselves.
 The Vorin religion came about around that time, basing itself on writings of a currently-unknown, but highly influential writer whom it was eventually named after. [[Nohadon\|Nohadon]] was another important figure during that time, and *The Way of Kings* he penned was one of Vorinism's early holy texts.
 Back in the early days of the religion, now called **Old Vorinism**, the [[Knights Radiant\|Knights Radiant]] were an important part of the faith, and the First Ideal was a religious doctrine.
 The primary tenet of the faith, as far as can be ascertained, was that how one lived was far more important than what one had accomplished.
-Religion premeated every aspect of life, allowing the ardents to own land and property.
+Religion permeated every aspect of life, allowing the ardents to own land and property.

 ### Hierocracy: Rise
 For more information, see [[Hierocracy\|Hierocracy]].